saflamini/superfluid-hardhatweb3testing/README.md

 Test a super app using Hardhat + the web3/truffle plugin

 In hardhat.config, make sure to:
-1) Add your own account to impersonate in the first task
+1) Add your own account to impersonate in the first task.
-2) Add your own RPC URL in the network settings & choose your own block to pin if needed Both of these should be done in a .env file
+2) Add your own RPC URL in the network settings & choose your own block to pin if needed.

+Both of these should be done in a .env file

 # Basic Sample Hardhat Project